kammitama5/kammitama5.github.io/_posts/2018-5-1-Tuesday-May-1st.md

     I won't say this explicitly because I have no evidence, but I think that doing both will help me become a better problem-solver and a better programmer.
 I really think doing Rust will help me with Haskell, too.
   - Secondly, I've been invited to participate in my first PLMW workshop!
 This is great news, because it is an opportunity to be meet with peers and be mentored by professionals in research.
 So I'm pretty psyched.
+PLMW is a mentorship workshop for researchers in programming languages.
+This one is part of PLDI, which I'm attending in June (the programming languages design and implementation conference).

 ## I'm also booked for OPLSS
 - I'm booked for OPLSS, so that's taken care of.
-I will have to book the flight later on, but that will be fine
+I will have to book the flight later on, but that will be fine.
+  One thing a a time.
+Google Cal has me pretty organized, so I'm okay.
+It's strange how things are sort of falling into place, though.
+It's uncanny, considering I've butt my head against things in the past and had nothing to show for it.
+Since I've been following this path, things just really seem to make sense.
+It's weird but really satisfying.
-- In the meantime, I will be spending all of my time on Haskell.
-I have a pull request to work on tomorrow with regards to a build error, and then I want to also keep working through Haskell material.
+- In the meantime, I will be spending *all* of my time on Haskell.
+I have a pull request to work on all day with regards to a build error, and then I want to also keep working through Haskell material.

 ## My general time